Pre-Approval FAQ

 4. Student logs back into online registration system and enters proposal

-For more detailed answers, read our Research Rules and Regulations and sub-pages on our website if the student project involves:
+For more detailed answers, read our Research Rules and Regulations if the student project involves:

 Do I need to get my project pre-approved if…